alvco/Founding_Fathers_AI/README.md

 ### Interesting Edge Cases

-**The Jefferson Immigration Scenario:** Both models misconstrued the nomenclature and context of the merit-based immigration question and conflating it with the maintenance of aristocratic privilege.
-However, the complex model still produced a more sophisticated, nuanced response despite this conceptual misinterpretation — demonstrating that GIS improves argument construction even when inheriting a flawed conceptual foudnation.
+**The Jefferson Immigration Scenario:** Both models misconstrued the nomenclature and context of the merit-based immigration question and viewed it as leading to the perpetuation of existing societal inequities.
+However, the complex model still produced a more sophisticated, nuanced response despite this conceptual misinterpretation — demonstrating that GIS improves argument construction even when inheriting a flawed conceptual foundation.

 ### Limitations